EduardoArrieta/MathematicsML/README.md

 ## Face Recognition
 We studied PCA using scikit-learn.
 This algorithm of dimensionality reduction is the best way to represent face images.
 We searched for the eigenfaces that are most relevant in representing an image.

+## Learning from Data
+Solutions to specific exercises of Learning from Data, a book by Yaser Abu-Mostafa.

+## Theory
+Here you will find transcriptions of my class notes, implementation of examples, and certain insights/explanations I found uselfull for understanding thoroughly all the topics.
+This section is still under construction; hope I can finish it soon.